1 Custom Runtime Settings

 |ClusterManagerActionInterval||The interval (in milliseconds) used for performing all cluster manager actions.
 These actions include, unblocking users, and removing invalid sessions.
 If nothing is specified the interval is half the SessionTimeout.||300000|

 The settings below influence the behavior of the log files.
 These settings can only be used on-premises.
-In the cloud these won’t result in a difference in behavior.
+In the cloud these settings do not change any behavior.

 |LogFileName||The name of the log file.
 The log files (actual log file plus back-up files) will be placed in the folder specified by the setting Log Path.||Application.log|